equilibriumdata/equilibriumdata.github.io/TCE/tellurium.md

 Biryukov, V.P., Ganelina, E.S., 1971.
 Acid dissociation constants of orthotelluric acid.
 Russian Journal of Inorganic Chemistry 16, 320–323.

-Biver, M., Filella, M., 2016.
+<a  href="//doi.org/10.1021/acs.est.5b05920" target="_blank" rel="noopener">Biver, M., Filella, M., 2016.
 Bulk dissolution rates of cadmium and bismuth tellurides as a function of pH, temperature and dissolved oxygen.
-Environmental Science & Technology 50, 4675−4681. doi:10.1021/acs.est.5b05920
+Environmental Science & Technology 50, 4675−4681</a>.

 Biver, M., Quentel, F., Filella, M., 2015.
 Direct determination of tellurium and its redox speciation at the low nanogram level in natural waters by catalytic cathodic stripping voltammetry.
 Talanta 144, 1007–1013. doi:10.1016/j.talanta.2015.07.010